Airport Transit System

 The Airport Transit System (ATS) is an automated people mover system at Chicago O'Hare International Airport.
 It opened on May 6, 1993.
 The ATS moves passengers between the airport terminals and parking facilities, and was designed to operate 24 hours a day, 7 days a week.
-The system was closed for refurbishment and modernization between January 2019 and November 2021, and reopened on November 3, 2021.
+The system was closed for refurbishment and modernization between January 2019 and November 2021.

 History

 Planning and construction

 In 1982, O'Hare officials unveiled the O'Hare Development Plan, a plan to expand the airport with a new international terminal (now called Terminal 5), and an expansion of the domestic terminals.
 The new international terminal, located away from the domestic terminals, necessitated the creation of a people mover to allow for connections between domestic and international flights.
 The system was also intended to provide connections to distant parking facilities.
 The City of Chicago first awarded the contract for the people mover system to Westinghouse Electric, the second lowest bidder, in 1985.
 After simplifying their initial proposal in response to concerns from City, the contract was re-awarded to low bidder Matra.
-Ground was broken in 1987 by Mayor Harold Washington, who also died that year.
+Ground was broken in 1987 by Mayor Harold Washington, who died later that year.
 The system ultimately opened in May 1993.

 Modernization and extension

 As part of a larger, $800 million project involving a new integrated transit center, the ATS began a modernization project in 2018.
 The expansion included replacing the existing 15-car fleet with 36 new Bombardier Innovia APM 256 vehicles, upgrading the previous infrastructure, and extending the line 2000 ft to the new Multi-Modal Facility on the east side of U.S. 12–45 (Mannheim Road).
 Previously, the line ended at Remote Parking.
+Remote Parking station still stands, but is disused and trains no longer stop there as the air passenger parking lot the station once served was converted to airport employee parking concurrent with the opening of the Multi-Modal Facility.
 The system closed in January 2019 for construction and testing of the planned modernization, with airport-funded shuttle buses running in public trafficways servicing the destinations previously serviced by the ATS.
 Originally, the ATS was to reopen by Fall of 2019, but this was delayed several times due in part to the COVID-19 pandemic, contract disputes, and reliability.
 The Chicago Department of Aviation reopened the system in November 2021 with a limited schedule.
 The system returned to 24 hour service in April 2022.